Annie Leibovitz Masterclass Review 2023 : Is it Worth Your Money?

 Photographic Influences

-Henri Cartier-Bresson, Robert Frank, Alfred Steiglitz, Richard Avedon, and more – Annie introduces us to the photographers who have inspired her, sharing the personal lessons she has derived from their work.
+Henri Cartier-Bresson, Robert Frank, Alfred Stieglitz, Richard Avedon, and more – Annie introduces us to the photographers who have inspired her, sharing the personal lessons she has derived from their work.

 She talks about how personal photography is to her and how much she loves it.
 She also tells us about her favorite photography books.